Fancy eating lunch in the finest Elizabethan room in London? Then lunch at Middle Temple is for you.

 Table of Contents

-Visiting Middle Temple
+Inside Middle Temple Hall

 When Queen Elizabeth I gave permission for the Hall to be built in 1562, she not only signed the relevant pieces of paper she also gave a gift.
 A very large oak tree was selected from the forest at Windsor and then floated down the Thames.
 Not much of a present you might think, but three planks of wood were hewn from the tree and used to make a 29 foot long table that is still in the great hall and still used today.